-The amount of time that you have to file a personal injury lawsuit in Iowa is limited by a law known as the statute of limitations.
+The amount of time that you have to file a personal injury lawsuit according to Iowa law is limited by a law known as the statute of limitations.
 While you may be initially frustrated by the thought of a deadline to file a lawsuit, the statute of limitations serves an important purpose.
 It guarantees that a case will be filed within a specific time so that the uncertainty of potential litigation does not hang over the defendant indefinitely and so that the injured party acts quickly enough for evidence to be gathered and a meaningful recovery to be made.

 In Iowa You Typically Have Two Years to File a Case